SAP/luigi/docs/authorization-configuration.md

         // returns a promise which contains an error message if something went wrong }

-    logout(authData, logoutCallback){
+    logout(authData, logoutLuigiCore){
+      // call logoutLuigiCore() to reset stored data in Luigi Core
       // logic to handle the logout mechanism
     }

     setTokenExpirationAction(){